 Try some of our investment courses for beginners

-Still not feeling ready to invest in the CAC 40 Index?
-That’s perfectly ok – you don’t want to risk any money until you’re certain of what you want to invest in.
+Don’t risk any money until you’re certain of what you want to invest in.
 Have a browse through our easy-to-follow educational courses and news updates, right here.